scttfrdmn/lens/docs/USER_SCENARIOS/04_COURSE_INSTRUCTOR_WALKTHROUGH.md

 **Student comments**:
 - "Way better than Anaconda hell last semester (I took CS 201).
 Setup took 15 minutes, everything just worked."
 - "I'm on a Windows laptop and usually have package problems.
-AWS IDE saved me so much frustration."
+Lens saved me so much frustration."
 - "Auto-stop is genius - I forgot to stop twice and it only cost like 10 cents total."
 - "Being able to use GPUs for final project was amazing.
 Would have been impossible on my laptop."
 - "Prof. Lee actually taught data science instead of spending time troubleshooting installations."

 **Negative feedback** (1 student):
 - "I wish we could keep our environments after semester ends.
 Mine auto-deleted after 30 days."
-  - Prof. Lee's note: This is AWS IDE default cleanup, could be configured differently
+  - Prof. Lee's note: This is Lens default cleanup, could be configured differently

 ### Budget Performance